IETEAmritaChapter/IETE-AmritaSF-Website/public/Blogs/Perfectly-Polished-Painfully-Boring--The-AI-Internet-Era/content.md

 ------
-Title: "Perfectly Polished, Painfully Boring — The AI Internet Era"
+Title: "Perfectly Polished Painfully Boring — The AI Internet Era"
-Date: "2025-05-14"
+Date: "14/05/2025"
-Author: "Tharun"
+Author: "Tharun Kumarr"
 Tags: ["AI", "Web Design", "Creativity", "Culture"]
 Preview_image: "/preview_img.png"
 Condense: "Every website looks the same.
 Why?
 AI tools are fast but dangerously average.
 Here's what we're losing in the process — and how to bring the soul back to the web."